 How Do I Apply For Social Security Benefits?

 A few ways.
 The easiest and most convenient way will be online, but you can also call Social Security at 1-800-772-1213 or visit your local Social Security office whether here in San Antonio, Texas or elsewhere.

 See the helpful video below from the Social Security Administration on how to apply online ⇓

 How Do I Know I’m Getting Credit For The Years Worked?

 Your statement provides a record of your earnings history, the number of credits you’ve accumulated to date, and an estimate of the retirement benefits available if you wait until full retirement age.
-Because your benefits depend on your lifetime earnings, check the statement closely to make sure all the information is accurate.
+Because your benefits are dependent on your lifetime earnings, be sure to check the statement closely to make sure all the information is accurate.

 What About My Eligibility For Medicare?

 You are eligible for Medicare benefits once you reach 65, provided you have accumulated the necessary 40 credits.

 The earliest you can start collecting Social Security retirement benefits is age 62; the latest is age 70.
 When you start collecting payouts in that eight-year span is up to you.